 Once you have selected the spot in nature and shown up without distraction, take in your surroundings.

 Try to go further and ask yourself: what am I most drawn to?
 Is it the flower, the leaf, the water, the sky?
-Whatever it is, make it your focus point.
-Allow your eyes to focus on what you choose and let your eyes rest there, focus your mind on it and become the observer – admire it!
+Whatever it is, make it your focal point.
+Then allow your eyes to focus on what you choose and let your eyes rest there.
+Focus your mind on it and become the observer – admire it!

 You are creating your own mindful exercise and experience in doing so.

 The idea of communicating with nature may sound odd, but not only is it key, but it also isn’t new!
 It’s an ancestral tradition lost over time – where chanting to fire, naming stones, talking to wood, setting intentions to the moon and praying to the ocean, were ritual.

 You may not have to take it that far to make it happen.
 Start with « silent » communication if you don’t feel comfortable out loud.
 Then, bring your awareness fully to a piece of nature of your choosing and try to communicate with it, albeit in your head.